 Lubrication

 One of the key factors contributing to a long-lasting motor is proper lubrication.
 It is important to lubricate the motor in suitable time gap intervals (as stated by the machinery manufacturer) to increase its life.
 However, make sure you don’t end up lubricating too often or not lubricating at all, as it would also cause premature wear in your bearings.
 Not too much, not too little – strike the right balance for your motor’s longevity.
-For instance, if your motors are kept in dry and dusty climates, only then would they need more lubrication.
+For instance, if your motors are kept in dry and dusty climates, they would only need more lubrication.
 Greasing the bearings and letting the motor run for 10-15 minutes would ensure smooth running for the next few months.

 Moisture Management